 When you fire it up for the first time, it asks you to enter a new password and the recovery e-mail.
 Giving the email ID is optional.
 Once done, you are all ready to save your passwords.

 Click the “Add new” button on the menu and a form appears.
 Enter the name of the account, your User ID, password, recovery question and its answer and you are done!
 You have saved a password.
 The next time you want to see the password, just click on the “View Passwords” options, select an account and view the password and all the other information that you saved along with it.

 That’s not all.
 PassBox can even suggest passwords for your account.
 Just hit the “Generate” button and the password generator appears in a new window.
 You just have to select the length of the password and whether or not you need special characters in the password.
 Boom!
 Hit the “Generate” button and you get your new password, which can be quite interesting.

 PassBox sports a Modern UI with a user-friendly interface.
-There are no pop ups, no useless buttons or confusing instructions.
-Just fire it up, save and view you passwords and you’re done.
+There are no pop-ups, no useless buttons or confusing instructions.
+Just fire it up, save and view your passwords and you’re done.
 That is the best part.

-PassBox does not connect to internet.
+NOTE: PassBox does not connect to the internet.
 You can check the activity in the Task Manager.
-It will however need Internet access to send you the mail, if you exercise the Forgot Password option to recover the forgotten master password.
+It will, however, need Internet access to send you the mail, only if you exercise the Forgot Password option to recover the forgotten master password.